-REDEVELOPMENT

-Any construction, land alteration, demolition or improvement of impervious surfaces that does not meet the definition of new development.
-The following activity is excluded from this definition: Maintenance and improvement of existing roadways, including widening less than a single lane, adding shoulders, and correcting substandard intersections and drainage, and repaving.
+Redevelopment: Any construction, land alteration, demolition or improvement of impervious surfaces that does not meet the definition of new development.
+The following activity is excluded from this definition: Maintenance and improvement of existing roadways, including widening less than a single lane, adding shoulders, and correcting substandard intersections and drainage, repaving, and adding sidewalks and curbing.

-RESOURCE AREA

-Any area protected under including without limitation: the Massachusetts Wetlands Protection Act, Massachusetts Rivers Act, or City of Newton General Wetlands Protection Ordinance.
+Resource area: Any area protected under including without limitation: the Massachusetts Wetlands Protection Act, Massachusetts Rivers Act, or City of Newton General Wetlands Protection Ordinance.

-SEDIMENTATION

-A process of depositing material that has been suspended and transported in water.
+Sedimentation: A process of depositing material that has been suspended and transported in water.

-SLOPE

-The incline of a ground surface expressed as a ratio of horizontal distance to vertical distance (e.g., a 4:1 slope).
+Slope: The incline of a ground surface expressed as a ratio of horizontal distance to vertical distance (e.g., a 4h:1v slope).
 It can also be expressed as a percentage of the vertical rise divided by the horizontal distance (e.g., a twenty-five (25) percent slope).

-STORMWATER MANAGEMENT CERTIFICATE OF COMPLIANCE (SMCC)

-A document issued by the Engineering Division after all construction activities have been completed which states that all conditions of an issued Stormwater Management Permit (SMP)have been met and that a project has been completed in compliance with the conditions set forth in a SMP.

-TOTAL PHOSPHORUS (TP) – phosphorus is a nutrient commonly contaminating stormwater, derived from the natural decay of plant material and human activities.
+Total phosphorus (TP): Phosphorus is a nutrient commonly contaminating stormwater, derived from the natural decay of plant material and human activities.
 Total phosphorus is a measure of all forms of phosphorus, dissolved and suspended particulate found in a sample.

-TOTAL SUSPENDED SOLIDS (TSS) -Total Suspended Solids.
+Total suspended solids (TSS): Total Suspended Solids.
 Material, including but not limited to trash, debris, and sand suspended in stormwater runoff.

 APPENDIX B: LOW IMPACT DEVELOPMENT PRACTICES